Business Tangible Taxes

 Settle your tax account

-In Person: Come to the City Collector’s office with payment in full of the tax and interest (cash or money order only).
+In Person: Come to the City Collector’s office with payment in full of the tax and interest (cash, money order, or debit/credit card).
 After payment, tell us you need a DMV release.
-For online or MCA payment, bring your confirmation number to us in City Hall.

 Online: Go to the Online Tax payment System to find the payment portal for car (excise) tax.
-Pay via credit/debit card and email us your confirmation number and we will process an electronic clearance to DMV.
-You don’t need to come into City Hall to obtain a clearance this way.
+Pay via credit/debit card and email us your confirmation number.
+A clearance will be sent to the DMV electronically.

 Through MCA/Rossi: If your prior year account has been placed with a City-contracted collection agent or law firm (MCA or Rossi) contact that office regarding payment and instructions to clear the account.

 Are you current on your taxes and still have a block?
 If, at any point in time, a registration block is imposed, it is not automatically removed by payment.
-If DMV advised you that City clearance is required, but you are current on your taxes, contact us by phone or email for assistance.
+If DMV advised you that City clearance is required, but you are current on your taxes, contact us by phone at 401-331-5252 or email at collector@providenceri.gov for assistance.

 Settling Taxes After Death